Wall Modeling of Turbulent Flows with Varying Pressure Gradients Using Multi-Agent Reinforcement Learning

 On the foundation of the test simulations across various flow configurations, it is evident that the RLWMs in this study, developed based on the training with low-Reynolds-number periodic-hill channel flow, have gained valuable insights into the key physics of complex flows with diverse pressure gradients.
-Moreover, this study underscores the promise of the multi-agent reinforcement learning framework in sophisticated turbulence modeling.
-Further improvements may arise from training these wall models across a broader spectrum of Reynolds numbers and flow geometries using the framework.
-However, it is clear from the test simulations that the developed models display sensitivity to mesh resolutions.
-This sensitivity might be mitigated by incorporating the mesh parameter into RL-based wall model as an environmental state.
-The role of SGS models in shaping the wall model development is also discernible, especially given their significant influence in simulations of separated turbulent flow \citep{zhou2023sensitivity}.
+More importantly, this study underscores the promise of the MARL framework for sophisticated turbulence modeling.
+However, these test simulations also indicate that the performance of the developed RLWMs is not yet optimal, particularly at higher Reynolds numbers, and these models show sensitivity to mesh resolution.
+It is important to highlight that the RLWMs were trained \emph{in situ} with WMLES for periodic-hill channel flow at a relatively low Reynolds number ($Re_H=10595$), without specific optimization of model components, including environmental states, rewards, and actions.
+Consequently, further enhancements in model performance and robustness could potentially be realized by broadening the training across a wider range of Reynolds numbers and flow geometries, or through meticulous optimization of the model components.
+Moreover, the role of SGS models in shaping the wall model development is also discernible, especially given their significant influence in simulations of separated turbulent flow \citep{zhou2024sensitivity}.
 To improve the reliability and versatility of RL-based wall model in wider applications, a potential avenue worth exploring is extending the wall model to become a unified model that encompasses both SGS and wall boundary modeling, as seen in models like the building-block flow model \citep{ling2022wall,arranz2023wall,lozano2023building}.